Resonite-Community-Projects/community_events.resonite/docs/docs/GettingStarted/getting-started.md

     ---

-    If you want to share your events or streams with the Resonite community
+    If you want to share your events or streams with the Resonite community.

     [:octicons-arrow-right-24: Usage](../Usage/overview.md)